Commentary by Rachana Jani MD, PGY-2

 Commentary by Michael Poles MD, Associate Editor, Clinical Correlations

 Well, it is early Saturday morning and I am sitting at my keyboard with coffee in hand.
-Gotta figure out what interesting tidbits from the world of medicine …
+Gotta figure out what interesting tidbits from the world of …

 Commentary by Peter Izmirly MD, NYU Division of Rheumatology

-A 54 year old male with a past medical history significant for hepatitis C genotype 1a s/p ifn/ribavarin 2003-2004 with HCV Qual negative in 2005 presents with 3 weeks of …
+A 54 year old male with a past medical history significant for hepatitis C genotype 1a s/p ifn/ribavarin 2003-2004 with HCV Qual negative in 2005 presents with 3 weeks …

 Case presentation by Kristin Remus DO, NYU Chief Resident

 Welcome to the monthly posting of our NYU Department of Medicine’s Clinical Pathology Conference.
-Use the link below to review the case, followed by a slide presentation of the radiological findings.
-Feel …
+Use the link below to review the case, followed by a slide presentation of the radiological findings. …

 Commentary by Cara Litvin MD, Executive Editor, Clinical Correlations